 Peter’s graduation was an event we wouldn’t have wanted to miss!
 We were proud to see him pick up his diploma in Computer Science Engineering.
 Also, we were very happy to see him start his first full-time job in his field of study, right there at LeTourneau University, where he had been working part time.
 It is a wonderful opportunity for him.
 He moved out of the dorms about a year ago, so was all set to go, graduating on Saturday and starting his new job on Monday.
 He seemed to have enough computer items in his apartment, so for a graduation gift, we bought him Ukitchen things to develop his culinary arts!
 He claims to enjoy cooking and not eating out too much…that should help his budget and keep him in better shape!

 We also had the pleasure of being with our daughter Rhonda, and her husband, Scott from time to time, as well as Debbie’s mother and my parents.
 Rhonda was able to join us for Peter’s graduation, while Scott was in Germany on his research project.
-We look forward to a big family reunion in Virginia in July with the immediate Blosser family and then a time of celebration for Debbie’s mother, who is turning 90 in August.
-If you are in the area, we arehaving an open house on Sunday, August 5th from 2 – 4 pm at the Woodcrest Nursing Home in Decatur, IN.
-If you aren’t able to come but would like to send a card, her address is: Ruth Rupp, c/o Woodcrest Nursing Home, PO Box 421, Decatur, IN, 46733.

 The new Benin transmitter project continues to progress, but at a slower pace than we had expected.
 The transmitter has left the factory in Canada and should be on a ship headed to Benin soon.
 We stopped by the Kintronics factory and saw the boxes which are ready to be shipped to TWR Cary, containing the antenna tuning parts which will connect the transmitter to the tower.
 We also got word that the Paul Cox family has arrived in Benin.
 Please continue to pray that the equipment will arrive soon and the station will go on the air in the next few months.